ursatile/css4eng/02-01-boxes-and-borders.md

 The `<h2>` has its `width` set to `50vh`. `vh` is a CSS unit equal to one-hundredth of the *viewport height* - so as we change the height of the window, the width of the `<h2>` element changes so that it's always half of the window height.
 And the `<p>` element has its `height` set based on `vw` - the *viewport width*

 Now, this is a great example of a stupid demo.
-You will never, ever, *ever* build a real web page or application in which a heading changes width based on the height of the window - but
+You will never, ever, *ever* build a real web page or application in which a heading changes width based on the height of the window --- well, maybe if you were building some sort of bizarre online puzzle game --- but it does demonstrate really clearly what units like `vw` and `vh` actually do.

+CSS Box Sizing

+Take a look at this example: